camille99-spec/riscv-regfile-fault-modeling/README.md

 ### Functional Verification
 A randomized test campaign of 10,000 stimuli vectors demonstrated 100% functional correctness with no assertion failures.
 The golden model mirrored every transaction, enabling cycle-accurate output comparison with the DUT.
 All mismatches were automatically flagged, and zero errors were reported during simulation.

+To thoroughly evaluate the register file's robustness, we implemented a wide range of fault injection scenarios.
+A total of 2048 single-bit stuck-at faults were tested, covering all 32 bits across 32 registers with both stuck-at-0 and stuck-at-1 polarities.
+For deterministic bit-flip faults, 1024 unique cases were injected—one for each bit in the 32×32 register array—to simulate transient errors.
+Additionally, we executed multi-bit fault scenarios, injecting combinations of 2 to 3 simultaneous bit errors to replicate burst-like failures; approximately 100 targeted cases were analyzed.
+Finally, over 10,000 randomized bit-flip cases were simulated to emulate soft errors under stochastic conditions.
+This comprehensive fault model library ensures that both isolated and systemic vulnerabilities are exercised, analyzed, and validated through comparison with a golden reference model.

 ### Fault Injection Performance
 ![Fault Injection Performance](docs/fault_injection_metrics.png)